apostrophecms/docs/docs/guide/core-widgets.md

 ### Adding a placeholder image

-The image widget displays a holder image by default.
+The image widget displays a placeholder image by default.
 To block this behavior, set the `placeholder` option to a value of `false`.
-The default image can be changed by saving the desired image in the `public` folder of your module.
-Then passing the final build path for that file to the `placeholderUrl` option.
+The default image can be changed by saving the desired image in the `public` folder of your module, then passing the final build path for that file to the `placeholderUrl` option.

 <AposCodeBlock>